Frequently Asked Questions

 - Arm tattoos: a loose T-shirt or tank top

-- Legs: shorts or loose trousers you can roll up
+- Leg tattoos: shorts or loose trousers that you can easily roll up

-If you are unsure, ask when we confirm your appointment.
-We will suggest what works best for your specific placement.
+If you are not sure, ask me when we confirm your appointment.
+I will suggest what works best for your specific placement.

-If you are running a bit late, please let us know as soon as possible.
+If you see that you may be late, please let me know as soon as possible.

-Arriving significantly late without notice may be treated like a no-show, and your deposit can be forfeited.
-We also prefer you not to arrive too early.
-Coming a bit before your time is perfect, but please avoid arriving much earlier while we are still cleaning up or working with another client.
+Being significantly late without notice may be treated as a no-show and your deposit may be lost.
+Please also avoid coming too early.
+Arriving a few minutes before your time is perfect, but coming much earlier can mean I am still cleaning or working with someone else.

 Design, References & Cover-Ups